artefactual/atom-docs/user-manual/access-content/search-atom.rst

 * **Access points**: occupation and occupation notes, subjects, places
 * **Dates of creation, revision, and deletion** and **Sources** in the Control area
+* **Related authority records** filtered by relationship type

 Further search options to filter results using the advanced search options:

 * **Repository**
 * **Digital object available**